Chocobozzz/PeerTube/support/doc/api/embeds.md

 ## Quick Start

-Given an existing PeerTube embed `<iframe>`, one can use the PeerTube Embed API to control it by first including the library.
+Given an existing PeerTube embed `<iframe>` **with API enabled** (`https://my-instance.example.com/videos/embed/52a10666-3a18-4e73-93da-e8d3c12c305a?api=1`), one can use the PeerTube Embed API to control it by first including the library.
 You can include it via Yarn with:

 ```
 yarn add @peertube/embed-api